karolinahamerszmidt/udacity-aws-eks-course/README.md

 The other pipeline also didn't worked.
 But I found that the lambda was failing with the error "AttributeError: module 'botocore.vendored.requests' has no attribute 'put'" so I tried to change the import from "from botocore.vendored import requests" to "import requests".

 Ok, so we can't use "requests" without installing them and zipping the code but I will try to use "urllib3" library instead.
+That worked!

+Now the problem was that deployment on k8s was stuck - probably 3 replicas are too much for my 2 micro nodes.
+Also, the image that was deployed was some random persons image and not the one I was building so I updated that as well.